warmshowers/Warmshowers.org/sites/all/modules/contrib/devel/README_devel_node_access.txt

 Provides a block which shows all node_access entries for the nodes shown on a given page.
 This gives developers a quick check to see that grants are provided as they should be.
 This block auto-enables to the footer region.
 You may move it as desired.
+If you enable DBA Debug Mode on the Devel Settings page, you will get more information.

+Provides a second block that shows and explains the CRUD access rights of the 10 most recently active users.
+This block is disabled by default because it has a huge overhead.

 If Views module is installed, allows browsing of nodes by realm, including those nodes not in the node_access table (NULL realm).